sustainers/academic-map/_sources/organizations/apereo.md

 For more information about Apereo’s software solutions and collaborations, visit [Apereo’s Software Programs](https://www.apereo.org/programs/software) and [Apereo’s 2023 Annual Report](https://www.apereo.org/news/2024/apereo-foundations-2023-annual-report).

-In addition, Apereo’s annual **[MicroConferences](https://www.apereo.org/events/micro-conferences)** provide an opportunity for leaders in open-source educational technology to meet, share insights, and discuss emerging topics, research, and community-building efforts in the field of open-source education.
+In addition, Apereo’s annual **[MicroConferences](https://www.apereo.org/events/micro-conferences)** provide an opportunity for leaders in open source educational technology to meet, share insights, and discuss emerging topics, research, and community-building efforts in the field of open source education.